maxts0gt/maxts0gt/README.md

 # Max Tsogt

-👋 Hi, I'm Max.
-I'm a data storyteller / software engineer.
+👋 Hi, I'm Max, tech enthusiast.
-Previously, I worked at [Milvus](https://milvus.co.kr/) as Tableau Consultant / Architect.
-My programming journey started with Python and SQL.
-I fancy AI, cloud architecture and platform design.
-I am mostly on frontend, building applications with JavaScript and React and playing around in backend.
+Previously, I was CRM consultant / architect and business development manager.
+My programming journey started with Data Science through Python and SQL.
+I fancy AI, cloud architecture and nowadays, platform design.
+Currently, I'm mostly on frontend, building applications with JavaScript and React and some playing around in backend.

 ## About Me